occipital/django-content-settings/docs/template_types.md

 content_settings.SERVICE_FEE_PERCENT(user) # 10
 ```

-you have a simpler variable but still callable for back compatibility
+You have a simpler variable but still callable for back compatibility

-* as the last step you don't want to have this setting even editable - you set `contant=True` for the setting.
-In that case the constant will be removed from the DB and only default value is used
+* as the last step, you don't want to have this setting even editable - you set `contant=True` for the setting.
+In that case, the constant will be removed from the DB, and only the default value is used

 ```python
 SERVICE_FEE_PERCENT = mix(MakeCallMixin, SimpleInt)("10", constant=True)